WinVector/wrapr/cran-comments.md

      550#> * package encoding: UTF-8
      551#> * checking CRAN incoming feasibility ...
 Note_to_CRAN_maintainers
      552#> Maintainer: 'John Mount '
-     594#> * checking sizes of PDF files under 'inst/doc' ...
-NOTE
-     595#> Unable to find GhostScript executable to run checks on size reduction 610#> Status: 1 NOTE
+     610#> Status: 1 NOTE
     The GhostScript note is a property of the check installation, not the package.